 Building a timber frame home can be an intimidating and stressful venture.
-A construction schedule helps keep the project on track.
+The benefits of making a construction schedule include keeping the project on track.
 Here are five reasons why a construction schedule is an important resource in the home-building process:

 Laying out a schedule before you build your home puts you and the contractor on the same page.
 He can let you know what expectations are reasonable, and you will be able to see if the project is falling behind schedule.
 It also offers you some recourse if the contractor is not meeting deadlines for reasons that are well within their control.

 2. Keeping Track of Your Budget

 Seeing when certain aspects of the project will be completed gives you a better idea of when each payment will come due, either for supplies or for subcontractors.
 Paying for each phase in a timely manner will help the next stage of the project move forward on schedule.

 3. Knowing When to Book Subcontractors